amar528/amar528.github.io/leetcode-75/README.md

 in this case, when moving to the left we also need to check that mid is > 0. likewise, if moving to the right, we need to check that mid is < n - 1 `41ms beats 87%/37%`

+### 875 - Koko Eating Bananas

+The brute force approach would be to try all possible eating speeds (k) and record the minimum that works.
+Worst case that would be `O(max(p).n)` where `max(p)` is the largest pile, and n the number of piles.
+Given we want to find a k that works, we can use Binary Search on the k range `(1, max(p))`, which will reduce the time complexity to `O(max(p).log n)` So here `left = min speed`, whilst `right = max speed`.
+The max speed would be equal to the largest pile of bananas, given `n <= h` - so we can eat all piles in n hours in the worst case.
+So while `left <= right` we find the mid point, which is our possible k (current eating speed).
+Given this eating speed, we divide each pile by it to find the total hours it would take to eat each pile.
+We round up to the nearest hour using `ceil(pile / speed)`.
+Summing all the hours, we have the total time to eat all piles.
+If this is `<= h` then it means that this new k value is valid.
+As we want the minimum possible k, we compare/swap it with the previous `min_k = min(min_k, new_valid_k)`.
+As this speed worked, we want to next try a slower speed, so we will choose a new k from the left portion of the k range, by moving the right (max speed) pointer to `mid - 1`.
+If the hours it took to eat all piles exceeded input h (our target) then we want to try a faster speed, so we choose a k from the right portion of the array by updating the left pointer to `mid + 1`
+When the iteration ends, we have our minimum k result.
+`239ms beats 96%/57%`

 ## Binary Tree